valnim/PMS2022/README.md

 Clone Repository:
 1 Open Github Desktop
-2 Clone a Repository from the Internet
-3 Choose local path (! dont't use One Drive folder, as sync is done over Github)
+2 Clone a Repository from the Internet: Link= https://github.com/valnim/PMS2022 3 Choose local path (! dont't use One Drive folder, as sync is done over Github)

 Work with Git: